Exact Spectral Function of One-Dimensional Bose Gases: RESULTS

-Last but not least, we study the power-law behavior of momentum distribution, i.e. static correlation function $n(k)=\int_{-\infty}^{0} \frac{ \text{d}\omega }{2\pi L} A(k,\omega)$ in Fig.\ref{momentum_distribution}.
-For the tail part of momentum distribution, see Fig.\ref{momentum_distribution} (b), where the system size is $N=L=100$, the same as Fig.\ref{contour_plot}.
-The exponents are extracted by the black dotted lines, with the gradients $-4.00$ and $-4.07$ for $\gamma=0.5$ and $4$ respectively.
-It is obviously that they are in good agreement with theoretical predication $\lim_{k \rightarrow \infty} n(k) \sim k^{-4}$.
-For the small momentum region, see Fig.\ref{momentum_distribution} (a), the data of Fig.\ref{contour_plot} are not enough due to finite-size effect.
-We therefore make use of data of a large system $N=L=1000$.
-The gradients of black dashed lines are $-0.750$ and $-0.908$ for $\gamma=4$ and $0.5$ respectively.
-According to TLL, $\lim_ {k \rightarrow 0} n(k) \sim k^{1/2K-1}$ \cite{Giamarchi}, and easy calculation gives the powers $-0.737$ and $-0.894$, showing a good agreement with our exact numerical results.
-This indicates a high capability of our approach to the critical behaviour of correlation functions in thermodynamic limit.
-By now, one may have an empirical estimation regarding the system size which helps with capturing singular behaviour of the correlation functions in thermodynamic limit: for the static one, tens to hundreds are needed, while for the dynamic one, thousands at least.
+Moreover, in Fig.~\ref{momentum_distribution}, we study the power-law behavior of momentum distribution function (MDF), i.e. the static correlation $n(k)=\int_{-\infty}^{0} \frac{ \text{d}\omega }{2\pi L} A(k,\omega)$ in the small and large momentum limits.
+The tail of MDF for a system of contact interaction fulfills the universal law, Tan's relation $\lim \limits_{k \rightarrow \infty} n(k) = \mathcal{C} k^{-4}$.
+Here the weight $\mathcal{C}$ is the Tan's contact which builds wide relations with the quantities such as the internal energy, pair correlation function and pressure.
+This asymptotic power-law behavior is shown in Fig.~\ref{momentum_distribution} (b), with the same system size $N=L=100$ as Fig.~\ref{contour_plot}.
+The exponents are extracted by the black dotted lines, with the gradients $-4.00$ and $-4.07$ for $\gamma=0.5$ and $4.0$ respectively.
+The Tan's contact $\mathcal{C}$ is theoretically calculated through thermodynamic Bethe ansatz equations, and $\mathcal{C}=0.524$ and $0.024$ for $\gamma=4$ and $0.5$ respectively, in accordance with $0.595$ and $0.024$ obtained from Fig.~\ref{momentum_distribution} (b).
+For the small momentum region shown in Fig.~\ref{momentum_distribution} (a), it is well known that the MDF obeys an asymptotic power-law that $\lim \limits_{k \rightarrow 0} n(k) \sim k^{\frac{1}{2K}-1}$ according to the TLL theory \cite{Giamarchi}, and easy calculation gives the powers $-0.737$ and $-0.894$.
+Since the data of Fig.~\ref{contour_plot} are not sufficient for a visible resolution in momentum, we therefore make use of a larger system $N=L=1000$.
+The gradients of black dashed lines are $-0.750$ and $-0.908$ for $\gamma=4.0$ and $\gamma=0.5$ respectively.
+Here we show that the results of different methods agree well with each other.
+This again indicates the high capability of our method to rigorously study the emergent behavior of correlation functions appearing in the thermodynamic limit.
+A wide application of our finding to other integrable systems within the form factor formalism is straightforward.

-\textit{Conclusion} --- The method for exactly computing the SF and momentum distribution of Lieb-Liniger gas has been reported by the virtue of algebraic Bethe ansatz, form factor and numerics.
-For an arbitrary interaction within a large system, the precise Fermi edge singularities has been given explicitly that essentially confirms the nonlinear TLL.
-We have observed that in order to capture the full threshold singular behavior, a large system size ($N=4000$) is requested.
-Moreover, we have obtained the power-law of momentum distribution in large and small momentum region, showing an excellent agreement with the theoretical prediction.
-This work provides a reliable approach to various features of correlation functions in thermodynamic limit, and complements the previous studies on Lieb-Liniger model \cite{Caux2006,Caux2007} and other 1D bosonic system in the TG limit \cite{Pezer,Minguzzi}.
-Besides, our method can be generalized to other quantum integral models as well.